Alzheimer's Disease Treatment Options: A Healthcare Professional's Guide

 Drug interactions in AD can be serious and even life-threatening.
 AD patients may have co-morbid conditions and take multiple medications, putting them at higher risk of interactions.
 Caregivers should be educated on the importance of drug interactions.

-Caregivers and healthcare providers can check Drugs.com here for a full overview of specific drug interactions with AChEIs and memantine, or any other drug combination.
+Caregivers and healthcare providers can ultilize the Drugs.com Interaction Tool for a full overview of specific drug interactions with AChEIs and memantine, or any other drug combination.

 What About Vitamin E?